Battle of Aleppo (2012–2016): Casualties

-The International Committee of the Red Cross (ICRC) has described the fighting as one of the most devastating conflicts in modern times.
+Amid the devastation, the The International Committee of the Red Cross (ICRC) described the fighting as one of the most devastating conflicts in modern times.
 It appealed: "The human cost of the fighting in Aleppo is simply too high.
 We urge all parties to stop the destruction and indiscriminate attacks, and stop the killing".
 The ICRC also said that hundreds of civilians perished through the "indiscriminate shelling of residential areas across Aleppo".
 Several infectious diseases broke out in Aleppo and other areas in Syria during the civil war, including poliomyelitis, measles and cutaneous leishmaniasis.
 Food prices also grew astronomically during the war.
 A kilogram (two pounds) of sugar cost $21 at one point.

 Allegations of war crimes

 Syrian government and allies

 The violations and abuses suffered by people across the country, including the siege and bombardment of eastern Aleppo, are not simply tragedies; they also constitute crimes of historic proportions.